Iris Almeida-Côté: Since 2006

 Almeida-Côté was president and chief executive officer of the Canadian Pensions and Benefits Institute from May 2006 to May 2009 and subsequently held the same positions for Canada World Youth from June 2009 to March 2012.
-She also served on the board of directors of the Canadian Society of Association Executives in 2010–11.
+She also served on the board of directors of the Canadian Society of Association Executives from 2010 to 2011.
 In 2012, she has led the organization Innova Connect.
 She was also appointed to a term as chief executive officer of the Royal Society of Canada in 2015.

 She was an advisor for the Conseil interculturel de Montréal from 2006 to 2011, and in 2012 she was selected in the first cohort of the "Diversity 50," an initiative of the Canadian Board Diversity Council to increase diversity on corporate boards.
 In one interview, Almeida-Côté noted that women board members in Canada tend to come from fields such as accounting and financial management; citing the economist Raghuram Rajan, she identified a need for more representation from academia, public-interest organizations, and related fields.

 Almeida-Côté has been included in the Women's Executive Network's list of the Top 100 most powerful women in Canada on two occasions, in 2008 and 2011.
 She was also awarded the Prix femmes d'affaires du Québec in October 2008, and in 2014 she was one of seven UQAM graduates selected to receive the university's Prix Reconnaissance.
 The university recognized her for commitment to democracy, human rights, and the protection of the young and of the world's poor, as well as for her skills in management and negotiation.